SLEDGE: Synthesizing Driving Environments with Generative Models and Rule-Based Traffic

 \section{Related Work}

 \boldparagraph{Diffusion Models} Best known for their success in generative modeling of images~\cite{Rombach2022CVPR,Esser2024ARXIV} and video~\cite{Blattmann2023ARXIV,Brooks2024,Yang2024ARXIV}, diffusion models have recently found widespread adoption in diverse domains, including point clouds~\cite{Luo2021CVPR,Zeng2022NIPS,Nichol2022ARXIV}, floor plans~\cite{Shabani2023CVPR,Chen2023NIPSa}, molecules~\cite{Xu2023ICML}, robot policies~\cite{Chi2023RSS}, traffic patterns~\cite{Zhong2023ICRA}, and many others.
 Scenario Diffusion~\cite{Pronovost2023NIPS}, a pioneering approach in generating vehicles conditioned on HD maps with diffusion, is the closest existing approach to ours.
 This method uses latent diffusion with a raster-based vehicle decoder unlike our proposed transformer decoder head.
-Importantly, we offer significantly increased capabilities in comparison: generation of lane graphs (enabling settings both with and without map conditioning), support for pedestrians, static obstacles, and traffic lights, as well as long-horizon simulation environments with reactive agents.
+Importantly, we offer significantly increased capabilities: generation of lane graphs, support for pedestrians, obstacles, and traffic lights, as well as long-horizon simulation environments with reactive agents.

-\boldparagraph{Generating Lane Graphs} Lane graphs, being the most important component of HD maps, are well-studied in the autonomous driving domain.
-They are often constructed through an expensive offline mapping process often involving human annotators~\cite{Elhousni2020ARXIV}.
-However, a surge of recent work on predicting lane graphs from sensor data~\cite{Liao2023ICLR,Li2024ICLR} has sparked interest on generative modeling of these lane graphs.
-The first and only existing research study on this task, HDMapGen~\cite{Mi2021CVPR}, proposes an autoregressive approach for generating lane graphs node-by-node~\cite{Chu2019ICCV}.
-Our experiments show that this achieves reasonable results, but is unable to match the high quality and scalability offered by diffusion models.
-Unlike HDMapGen, our approach jointly generates agents with lanes, and efficiently generates all scene elements in parallel.
+\boldparagraph{Generating Lane Graphs} Lane graphs, the most important component of HD maps, are well-studied.
+They are often constructed through an offline mapping process often involving human annotators~\cite{Elhousni2020ARXIV}.
+However, a surge of recent work on predicting lane graphs from sensor data~\cite{Liao2023ICLR,Li2024ICLR} has sparked interest on generative modeling of these graphs.
+The first and only existing study on this task, HDMapGen~\cite{Mi2021CVPR}, proposes an autoregressive approach for generating lane graphs node-by-node~\cite{Chu2019ICCV}.
+Our experiments show that this achieves reasonable results, but is unable to match the high quality and scalability offered by our model.
+Unlike HDMapGen, our approach jointly generates agents with lanes, and efficiently generates all elements in parallel.
 A concurrent project, DriveSceneGen~\cite{Sun2023ARXIV}, generates lanes and vehicles with image-space diffusion.
-Our approach covers agent types beyond vehicles which are critical for simulation, uses less heuristics, and is more efficient via the use of compact latent representations.
-Additionally, we show the successful integration of our model into a simulator, which we then use for the downstream task of evaluating planning algorithms.
+Our approach covers agent types beyond vehicles, uses less heuristics, and is more efficient.
+Additionally, we show the successful integration of our model into a simulator.